bright/new-www/content/blog/exposed-in-your-project-part-2-dao.md

 First, a summary, then the details.
 We did:
 - group `PersonTable`&`AddressTable`, since `AddressTable` shouldn't be used without Person context
-- added `Entity` for both
+- added `Entity` for both,
-- refactored the relations
+- refactored the relations,
-- removed `PersonRepository` interface and renamed `PersonRepositoryImpl` to `PersonRepository` in order to simplify the example
+- removed `PersonRepository` interface and renamed `PersonRepositoryImpl` to `PersonRepository` in order to simplify the example,
-- refactored `PersonRepository` in order to use Entities instead of Tables
+- refactored `PersonRepository` in order to use Entities instead of Tables.

 ### tables